Skip to main content

 Any instance of suspected fraud should be reported to the Fraud Response Co-ordinator immediately.

-Details of losses due to fraud or theft must be submitted to the Head of Finance for recording correctly as a loss or write-off in the financial statements.
+Details of losses due to fraud or theft must be submitted to the Head of Financial Services for recording correctly as a loss or write-off in the financial statements.

 For any instance of fraud, an incident report will be prepared and submitted to the ARC for reporting to the Board and the Accountable Officer.

-The Head of Finance provides an annual report to the Audit & Risk Committee, Board Scottish Government, Accountable Officer and external auditors detailing all instances of fraud detected during the year.
+The Head of Financial Services provides an annual report to the Audit & Risk Committee, VisitScotland Board, Scottish Government, Accountable Officer and external auditors detailing all instances of fraud detected during the year.

 9. Conclusion